esciencecenter-digital-skills/2025-04-03-repro-essb/index.md

   this
   {% endif %}
   workshop,
-  you will need access to software as described below.
+  you will need to finish the [pre-workshop assignment](https://esciencecenter-digital-skills.github.io/reproducible-research-through-reusable-code/github.html) before the workshop day.
-  In addition, you will need an up-to-date web browser.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors